DragonSeason/CI_CD_Setup/README.md

 ## Motivation
 As stated above, this project is used to learn more about modern architectures and ways to structure data and functional code.
+I want to learn about the current possibilities and limitations of containerized/minimal environment structures.